AlmogMaman/deploy-nginx-aws/README.md

 ## Overview

-Deploy an NGINX instance inside private subnet.
-Nginx will be securely accessible via ALB and NAT gateway. and display the text "yo this is nginx" upon access.
+Deploy an NGINX instance within a private subnet, ensuring secure access through an Application Load Balancer (ALB) and a NAT gateway.
+The NGINX instance will display the message "yo this is nginx" upon access.

 ## Prerequisites